 It is however still unclear how this theoretically plausible portability will be implemented practically, because there is no similar previous provision and there has been no development of the law by judges either as the right to data portability will only become effective with the European General Data Protection Regulation in May 2018.

-In our project, the Stiftung Datenschutz (Foundation for Data Protection) will examine possible ways of practically implementing the right to data portability.
-The project aims to develop practically relevant suggestions for the detailed definition and arrangement of data portability, how narrowly or broadly the concept of the provision of data must be interpreted, how the transfer of a data set from one provider to another can be realised and which measures should be taken by the concerned companies with respect to the implementation of this right.
-In addition, Stiftung Datenschutz will give all of the concerned parties – regulatory bodies, the data processing industry as well as citizens – the possibility to join an objective discussion about the possible application of the legal provisions within the scope of events and publications.
+In our project, the Stiftung Datenschutz (Foundation for Data Protection) has examined possible ways of practically implementing the right to data portability.
+The project gives practically relevant suggestions for the detailed definition and arrangement of data portability, how narrowly or broadly the concept of the provision of data must be interpreted, how the transfer of a data set from one provider to another can be realised and which measures should be taken by the concerned companies with respect to the implementation of this right.
+In addition, Stiftung Datenschutz gives all of the concerned parties – regulatory bodies, the data processing industry as well as citizens – the possibility to join an objective discussion about the possible application of the legal provisions within the scope of events and publications.

 Subject Matters of Data Portability

 The purpose of Article 20 of the General Data Protection Regulation is to allow for the portability of data between different service providers and to strengthen the so-called informational self-determination of the user.
-Within the scope of the project, we will also analyse whether the user will in fact be given more control over their data: The legislation does require that the transferred data will not be automatically deleted.
+Within the scope of the project, we have analysed whether the user will in fact be given more control over their data: The legislation does require that the transferred data will not be automatically deleted.
 This could lead to data being distributed even wider.

-Within the scope of the project, the following questions will be asked for clarification:
+Within the scope of the project, the following questions are asked for clarification:

 - How narrowly or broadly should the aspect of the provision of data be interpreted?

 - Does the practical implementation of the regulation allow for better protection of data privacy (“informational self-determination”)?